-- > Climb over stile; officially the footpath then follows the right edge of the field, but the direct route is to cut across the field aiming for the house straight ahead - > You come to the Cotswold Way running left to right in front of you; turn left and head down to large stone Cotswold Way marker post (church steeple in distance); follow the Cotswold Way back to the village - > At the trees, go through a small wooden gate into the woods; cross a wooden footbridge in the woods - > Emerge into a clearing thru kissing gate and go through a kissing gate halfway along the left side - > Turn right and walk down a track - > When you reach some houses turn right just past them to walk along side of house and across a stream - > Go through a wooden kissing gate and a little further walk diagonally across the field, heading for opposite side; then walk up to top-right corner of field (tennis courts on your right behind hedge) - > Go through a kissing gate and walk steeply uphill with barbed wire fence on your left; aim for tree at top - > At the top of the hill, go through a kissing gate, which leads to a path running between some gardens - > Turn right at the end of the path, across the drive leading to a house called The Lantern and follow another path between some gardens (follow Cotswold Way sign) - > Go through a kissing gate into a small triangular field; walk along the right hand side
+Continue up straight ahead towards a tree with stile (DD) to the left.
+Climb over stile; officially the footpath then follows the right edge of the field, but the direct route is to cut across the field aiming for the house straight ahead

+You come to the Cotswold Way running left to right in front of you; turn left and head down to large stone Cotswold Way marker post (church steeple in distance); follow the Cotswold Way back to the village

+At the trees, go through a small wooden gate into the woods; cross a wooden footbridge in the woods

+Emerge into a clearing through kissing gate (BENCH) and then go through another kissing gate on the left side

+- > Turn right and walk down a track - > When you reach some houses turn right just after them to walk along side of house and across a stream

+Go through a wooden kissing gate and a little further walk diagonally across the field, heading for opposite side; then walk up to top-right corner of field (tennis courts on your right behind hedge)

+Bear right to go through a kissing gate and walk steeply uphill with barbed wire fence on your left; aim for tree at top

+At the top of the hill, go through a kissing gate, which leads to a path running between some gardens

+Turn right at the end of the path, across the drive leading to a house called The Lantern and follow another path between some gardens (follow Cotswold Way sign)

+Go through a kissing gate into a small triangular field; walk along the right hand side

-Halfway along field you will see a sculpture dedicated to Tony Drake, principal creator of Cotswold Way. - > Go through kissing gate onto tarmac road and turn right (this is Edge Road) - > At the end of the road you reach the church again turn left and you will find The Falcon on your left Any problems with these directions?
+At the end of the field you will see a sculpture dedicated to Tony Drake, principal creator of Cotswold Way.
+(BENCH)

+Go through kissing gate onto tarmac road and turn right (this is Edge Road)

+At the end of the road you reach the church again.
+Cross the road and go into the churchyard through the lychgate.

+Follow the path to the right of the church and exit onto St Marys St. Continue straight ahead and The Oak is on your right

+Any problems with these directions?
 Please email me at rod@rrgordon.com (also if you liked the walk!)

+SOMETHING INTERESTING:

-Near Highfold Farm, around half a mile from the edge of Painswick, was once a roman villa called Ifold (hence the name Highfold for the farm today).
+Near Highfold Farm, around half a mile from the edge of Painswick, was once a roman villa called lfold (hence the name Highfold for the farm today).
 The evidence of this villa is at the bottom (southern) end of one of the neighbouring fields to the farmhouse, ie the villa was situated just a few yards from where the farmhouse is today - and in fact some of the farm buildings re-used some of the stone from the villa.

-The villa was built some time in the $3^{rd}$ century and was unused after the $5^{th}$ century (the Romans left Britain in AD410).
+The villa was built some time in the 3rd century and was unused after the 5th century (the Romans left Britain in AD410).
 There is some evidence that the villa was burned and it is commonly held that the Saxons set fire to every Romano-British town and villa they met with.